funny-carrot/visualization/02_activities/assignments/assignment_2.md

 By incorporating narrative annotations and accessibility improvements, Gapminder could provide a richer, more inclusive experience while deepening users’ understanding of global historical and social dynamics.

+Bad example: Fox News Misleading Bar Chart on Christian Population Decline

+1. Start the Y-Axis at Zero: Adjust the y-axis to begin at 0% to accurately represent the magnitude of change between 2009 and 2019.

+2. Ensure Consistent Bar Widths: Use uniform bar widths to prevent any unintended emphasis or bias.

+3. Provide Detailed Annotations: Include information about the data source, sample size, and margin of error to offer viewers the necessary context for understanding the chart's significance.

       ```
 - Word count should not exceed (as a maximum) 500 words for each visualization (i.e.
 300 words for your good example and 500 for your bad example)